MinishLab/model2vec/README.md

 <details>
 <summary>  Distilling from a Sentence Transformer </summary>

-Distilling a model from the output embeddings of a Sentence Transformer model.
+The following code can be used to distill a model from a Sentence Transformer.
 As mentioned above, this leads to really small model that might be less performant.
 ```python
 from model2vec.distill import distill